Man Utd to make Pickford bid - Sunday's gossip

 Chelsea have asked Inter Milan if they would include Italy midfielder Nicolo Barella, 26, in a swap deal that would see Belgium striker Romelu Lukaku, 30, make a permanent move to Italy.
 (Corriere dello Sport - in Italian)

-Newcastle have added Chelsea's Spain left-back Marc Cucurella, 24, to their list of summer transfer targets.
+Newcastle United have added Chelsea's Spain left-back Marc Cucurella, 24, to their list of summer transfer targets.
 (Sunday Mirror)

 Chelsea may offer England midfielder Conor Gallagher, 23, to Brighton as part of a deal to sign Ecuador midfielder Moises Caicedo, 21.
 (Observer)